-Calvin Hui is a Class of 1952 Associate Professor of Chinese Studies in Modern Languages and Literatures at William & Mary.
-He received his PhD in Literature at Duke University and studied with Rey Chow, Michael Hardt, and Fredric Jameson.
+Calvin Hui is a Class of 1952 Associate Professor of Chinese Studies in the Department of Modern Languages & Literatures at the College of William & Mary.
+He received his PhD in Literature at Duke University and studied with Rey Chow, Fredric Jameson, and Michael Hardt.
 His research and teaching focus on modern Chinese humanities (film, media, and literature), Hong Kong studies, critical theory, and cultural studies, with particular emphases on Marxist theory, gender and sexuality studies, and post-colonial and transnational studies.
-He is a recipient of the 2019 American Council of Learned Societies (ACLS) Fellowship.
-He is also a recipient of the Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant (2020) and Scholar Grant (2016).
+He has received a number of fellowships, including a China-U.S. Scholars Program (CUSP) fellowship (2023), an American Council of Learned Societies (ACLS) fellowship (2019), and Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant (2020) and Scholar Grant (2016).

 Calvin Hui has organized several Chinese Major Forums to showcase his students' innovative research projects.